Resources

 How is Zero Depreciation cover different from Comprehensive Car Insurance policy?

-While Comprehensive Car Insurance policy covers damages or losses incurred by the insured vehicle, the compensation will be after deducting the depreciation of car parts.
+While a Comprehensive Car Insurance policy covers damages or losses incurred by the insured vehicle, the compensation will be after deducting the depreciation of car parts.
 However, the Zero Depreciation cover that is purchased as an add-on along with the Comprehensive Car Insurance policy will ensure that the compensation will be without deducting the depreciation of car parts.

 Is Zero Depreciation cover applicable for older cars?